MissouriMRR/docs/subteams/simulation/installation/docker/installing_docker.md

 ./install.sh amd     # if you have an AMD GPU
 ```

-> AMD GPUs are currently not supported (I have an nvidia GPU, so I don't know the AMD install stuff).
-If you have an AMD GPU, feel free to add to the install script and docs!
+> AMD GPUs are currently not supported (I have an Nvidia GPU, so I don't know the AMD install stuff).
+If you have an AMD GPU, feel free to add to the installation script and docs!

 You will also need the drivers corresponding to your GPU: